viandoogui/ai-subs-at-home/README.md

 # ai-subs-at-home
-Use the Gradio API in Hugging Face Spaces to generate Whisper subtitles (from Youtube videos) for ASBPlayer because my laptop is slow
+Use the Gradio API in a Colab Notebook to generate Whisper subtitles (from Youtube videos) for ASBPlayer because my laptop is slow